krasimirkostadinov/online-game-parser/README.md

     You can use either JavaScript or PHP (or other language you like) to render the above.

 __My Solution:__
+See folder3 namespace.
 Implemented logic to parse Online Games data from JSON file.
 I use a class autoloader by PSR-4 specification.
 Created responsive design and helper JsonParser.php class.

   Project preview:
   ----------------